25 Journal Prompts for Your Beltane Activities

 The Wheel of the Year

 The Wheel of the Year is a spiritual calendar that underscores the cycle of the seasons.
 It details a web of holidays, or sabbats, that celebrate the natural rhythms of the world.
-By honoring this calendar, we can reflect on how the world around us changes, and we can think deeply about the same changes in ourselves.
+By honoring this calendar, the witches guide to the year, we can reflect on how the world around us changes, and we can think deeply about the same changes in ourselves.

 Living in harmony with the Wheel can uplift our spiritual practice and ground us in the cycles of the natural world.
 It’s a trip filled with joy, introspection, and interpersonal connections that enhances our lives and provides us with profoundly beautiful and thought-provoking moments.
 Celebrating the Wheel of the Year invites a deeper, more meaningful life experience characterized by a rhythm that nourishes the spirit and develops a deep appreciation for the wonder around us during every season that passes.